vizdata-f21/project-2-data_wranglers/Proposal/README.md

 they went to, what team they played for, and important statistics from their career.
-We will answer each of our three research questions described below with separate visualizations in the shiny app, some of which will be interactive.
+We will answer each of our three research questions described below with separate visualizations in the shiny app, some of which will be interactive plots (including animations, buttons, and sliders) that allow the user to specify year ranges and specific player information that they want to explore.

 ### Motivation

-Our motivation behind our ideas for this project are that we are all NBA fans and thought it was an interesting, unique idea.
+Our motivation behind our ideas for this project are that we are all NBA fans and thought it was an interesting, unique idea to make a Shiny app that looked at NBA All-Star data.
 We found a lot of relevant data to help us create effective and interesting visualizations, which we were able to use by scraping the web.
 These data are listed below:

 ### Data